bbglab/oncodrivefml/docs/source/workflow.rst

 --------

-1. The first thing that is done by OncodriveFML is to load the configuration file and to create the output folder if it does not exist.
+1. The first thing that is done by OncodriveFML is to load the configuration file.

+2. The output is checked.
+The default behaviour is that OncodriveFML creates an output folder in the current directory with the same name as the elements file (without extension).

+   If an output is provided and it exists and is a folder, OncodriveFML checks whether a file with the expected output name exits and, if so, it does not run.
+Otherwise, it assumes it is a path name an uses that as output.

    .. note::

-      If you have not provided any output folder, OncodriveFML will create one in the current directory with the same name as the elements file (without extension).

-   If the output folder exits, OncodriveFML checks whether a file with the expected output name exits and, if so, it does not run.
+      If the output does not exits, OncodriveFML only computes the tsv file with the results and skips the plots.

 #.
 The regions file is loaded, and a tree with the intervals is created.
    This tree is used to find which mutations fall in the regions being